 10. Visit a state or national park.

 I love both state and national parks because it’s an affordable way to get out in nature!
 Head to a park near you and enjoy what this world has to offer!
 Bring your swimsuits if there is a lake available or your tennis shoes to go hiking.
 Pack a lunch and make it an entire day trip!
 Our family loves hitting up state parks for super inexpensive camping trips!

 11. Go camping.

 If you already have a tent, then what’s stopping you from camping?
-Even if you camp in your backyard, it’s fun to set up the tent and spend the night outdoors.
+Even if you camp in your backyard, it’s fun to set up a tent and spend the night outdoors.
 If you don’t have a tent, ask a friend if you can borrow theirs!
 Search for a spot nearby (preferably near the water!) to spend the weekend.